okakade05/Scripts/README.md

 # Scripts
-Generalized scripts to automate recurring tasks in daily workflow.
+Generalized scripts to automate recurring tasks in daily workflow or components that be reused while coding.